MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 - Replicate directory changes
 - Replicate directory changes all

-For more information see [Grant Active Directory Domain Services permissions forprofile synchronization in SharePoint Server 2013](https://technet.microsoft.com/library/hh296982.aspx).
+For more information, see [Grant Active Directory Domain Services permissions for profile synchronization in SharePoint Server 2013](https://technet.microsoft.com/library/hh296982.aspx).
 You can leverage [AD ACL Scanner](https://blogs.technet.microsoft.com/pfesweplat/2013/05/13/take-control-over-ad-permissions-and-the-ad-acl-scanner-tool/) or create a Windows PowerShell script to determine who in the domain has these permissions.

 ## Massive object deletion